-The selfmate is a kind of orthodox problem that, like the helpmate, adheres to the standard rules of chess, but which involves an unconventional objective.
-In this type, the solver has to discover how White, moving first, can force Black to deliver mate.
+The selfmate is a genre of orthodox problems that, like the helpmate, adheres to the standard rules of chess, but which involves an unconventional objective.
+Here the solver has to discover how White, moving first, can force Black to deliver mate.
 Black does not cooperate and tries to avoid giving mate for as long as possible.
 As in directmates, White has only one key capable of achieving the task in the specified number of moves, and the play consists of various black defences and White’s correct responses to them, but in selfmates each variation finishes with a forced mating move by Black.

 Selfmate in 2